Guide to Austrian Vignette and Road Tolls

 Instead of toll booths on the highways, you must buy a toll sticker or an electronic toll pass.
 This pass is called a Vignette.

-Vignettes with periods of validity of 10 days, 2 months or 1 year
+Vignettes with periods of validity of 1 day, 10 days, 2 months or 1 year

-You can buy a Vignette Sticker from petrol stations, post offices, newsagents (Tabak) and the ÖAMTC (Austrian Automobile Club).
+Until 2027, you can buy a Vignette Sticker from petrol stations, post offices, newsagents (Tabak) and the ÖAMTC (Austrian Automobile Club).

 The sticker must be displayed on the inside of your vehicle’s windshield as you enter Austria.